PratikSutar97/ci-build-docker/docker_python/README.md

 --

 ### Pre-Requisites
-- Create a codecommit repository and upload the files using git bash and other git commands like `git add, git commit and git push`
+- Create a Github repository and upload the files using git bash and other git commands like `git add, git commit and git push`
 - Create a Codebuild Project from AWS Console with below information:
     - For Operating system, choose Ubuntu.
     - For Runtime, choose Standard.